OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - Financial loss for the victim if messages are sent to premium services.
 - Disclosure of the victim's phone number if messages are sent to predefined addresses that collect phone numbers.
-- Potentially damaging social consequences for the targeted individual depending on content sent.
+- Potentially damaging social consequences for the targeted individual depending on the content sent.

  Another application specific example of deep linking is show below: